Analysis | Copying the GOP, Democrats focus on data exchange with Dean leading the charge

 But Dean always had good relations with state Democratic parties, all 50 of which he sent at least $60,000 to hire staff.

-So early last year Tom Perez, the current DNC chairman, turned to Dean to serve as CEO of DDex, hoping that he would have the gravitas to pull in all sides to work together.
+So early last year Tom Perez, the current DNC chairman, urged the hiring of Dean to serve as CEO of the data exchange, hoping that he would have the gravitas to pull in all sides to work together.
 The national party and many key state parties had withered away during the Obama years, never quite receiving the proper tending from the president or his top advisers.

-Now Dean is playing the role of middle man with all the Democratic campaigns, candidates, committees and liberal groups.
-Even the DSCC and DCCC are working with DDex.
+Now Dean is playing the role of middleman with all the Democratic campaigns, candidates, committees and liberal groups.
+Even the DSCC and DCCC are working with the data exchange.

-Lindsey Schuh Cortes is the chief technology officer at DDex, effectively running the day-to-day operation after more than a decade of digital work in campaigns and for labor unions.
+Lindsey Schuh Cortes runs the day-to-day operations at DDex after more than a decade of digital work in campaigns and for labor unions.
 A dozen engineers work under her, with six or more coming aboard throughout the summer.

 Dean likes the fact that he isn’t sure of their political leanings.
 “Their interest is tech, not politics,” he said.